 - Determining damage to your car and estimating repair costs

-In turn, you must support your case by providing the adjuster accurate information and proof of your injuries, medical bills and inability to return to work and earn an income.
+In turn, you must support your case by providing the adjuster with accurate information and proof of your injuries, medical bills, and inability to return to work and earn an income.
 Once an agreement has been made, you’ll receive a release form to sign a check to cash.
-The claim is final and the courts won’t be involved in any way.
+The claim is final, and the courts won’t be involved in any way

 If a settlement cannot be agreed on, then the next step is to file a personal injury lawsuit.
 Lawsuits generally happen when the insurance company’s claims adjuster denies their client was at fault or questions the severity of your injuries versus the amount of money you’re requesting.

 Lawsuits can be costly with lengthy trials, so a negotiated settlement is often the best option.
-But, if your injuries are severe enough that the damage is permanent and changing the way you’re able to do daily activities, then you deserve a fair trial.
-Keep in mind that each state has their time limits for filing a lawsuit, also known as Statutes of Limitations.
-North Carolina’s Statute of Limitations breaks it down between negligent conduct, medical malpractice and products liability.
+But, if your injuries are severe enough that the damage is permanent and changes the way you’re able to do daily activities, then you deserve a fair trial.
+Keep in mind that each state has its time limits for filing a lawsuit, also known as the Statutes of Limitations.
+North Carolina’s Statute of Limitations breaks it down between negligent conduct, medical malpractice, and products liability.

-If your claim settlement falls through, but you don’t want to file a lawsuit, an arbitration is a less expensive alternative to consider.
-Both parties decide on a third party (arbitrator) that listens to both sides and decides on an outcome.
+If your claim settlement falls through, but you don’t want to file a lawsuit, arbitration is a less expensive alternative to consider.
+Both parties decide on a third party (the arbitrator) that listens to both sides and decides on an outcome.
 Once a decision has been made, the verdict cannot be appealed.